propavingk/DescriptorPin/README.md

 changes, when a second server starts exposing a tool with a name that is already trusted, or when a description stops documenting a tool and starts instructing the model that reads it.

+DescriptorPin treats the approved state as the anchor.
+It records a canonical hash for every tool descriptor at approval time, and on each later scan it reports the shapes that differ from that anchor.
+The output names fields and servers; it never returns a single opaque score.

+## What it checks